ravrranj/LeetCode-DSA-Practice/DSA Backtracking/README.md

 - Talk about pruning and avoiding unnecessary paths (not relevant here but in others).

 - Use subset trees or binary inclusion-exclusion trees to explain your thought process visually.

+📘  Backtracking: Unique Paths in a Grid

+🔖 Problem Statement:
+You are given an n x m grid.
+Starting from the top-left cell (0, 0), you can only move:

+👉 Right (i, j + 1)

+👇 Down (i + 1, j)

+Your goal is to count how many unique paths exist to reach the bottom-right cell (n-1, m-1).

+📥 Example Input:

+n = 3, m = 3

+📤 Example Output:

+6

+There are 6 valid paths from (0,0) to (2,2).

+🧠 Intuition:
+At every cell, you can:

+Go right

+Or go down

+Use backtracking (recursion) to explore both options from every cell until you reach the destination.

+When you reach (n-1, m-1) → count it as 1 valid path

+🧵 Recursive Flow:
+Start at (0,0)
+↘ Try right → (0,1)
+↘ Try down  → (1,0)

+From each step, again try:
+→ right
+↓ down

+Count total ways reaching (2,2)

+This forms a recursion tree that explores all paths.

+✍️ Java Code:
+public class MatrixPaths {

+    static int countPaths(int i, int j, int n, int m) {
+        if (i == n - 1 && j == m - 1) return 1;
+        if (i >= n || j >= m) return 0;

+        int right = countPaths(i, j + 1, n, m);
+        int down = countPaths(i + 1, j, n, m);

+        return right + down;
+    }

+    public static void main(String[] args) {
+        int n = 3, m = 3;
+        int totalPaths = countPaths(0, 0, n, m);
+        System.out.println("Total unique paths: " + totalPaths);
+    }
+}

+⏱️ Time & Space Complexity

+if (base case) return 1;
+if (out of bounds) return 0;

+int right = go right;
+int down = go down;

+return right + down;

+🧠 Bonus Notes (for Interviews)
+This is a classic backtracking to DP upgrade problem.

+If they ask for optimization, mention memoization or DP grid.

+You can also print actual paths like RRDD, RDRD, etc.